+Figure x—Measurement Channel Bitmap subfield format

-The Channel Measurement Report Method subfield indicates the method that is to be used by the Requested STA to report the results of measurements over multiple 2.16 GHz channels in the measurement report.
+The Channel Measurement Report Method subfield indicates the method that is to be used by the requested STA to report the results of measurements over multiple 2.16 GHz channels in the measurement report.
 The Channel Measurement Report Method subfield sets to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel.
 The Channel Measurement Report Method subfield sets to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported.
+The Channel Measurement Report Method subfield shall be set to 0 when the Extended Measurement Configuration subelement is present.

 TGay editor: Change the last paragragh in page 16 (D0.3) as follows (CID #224, #342, #453):

 The Extended Measurement Configuration subelement is present only if the Measurement Configuration subelement is present.
 The Extended Measurement Configuration subelement contains measurement timing information for the channels indicated in the Measurement Configuration subelement.
-If the Extended Measurement Configuration subelement is not present, the measurement timing information indicated in the measurement request field applies to all indicated channels.
-The subelement is formatted as shown in Figure 9.
+If the Extended Measurement Configuration subelement is not present, the measurement timing information indicated in the Measurement Request field applies to all requested channels.
+If the Extended Measurement Configuration subelement is present, the measurement timing information indicated in the Measurement Request field applies to the first requested channel (i.e., the requested channel with the lowest channel number) and measurement timing information indicated in the Extended Measurement Configuration subelement applies to the remaining requested channels in ascending order in terms of channel number.The Extended Measurement Configuration data field is formatted as shown in Figure 9.

 TGay editor: Change the paragragh following Figure 9 (D0.3) as follows (CID #225):

-The measurement timing information for the requested channels is indicated in the Measurement Start Time subfield, the Measurement Duration subfield and Number of Time Blocks subfield.
+The measurement timing information for the i-th requested channel is indicated in the Measurement Start Time for i-th Requested Channel subfield, the Measurement Duration for i-th Requested Channel subfield and Number of Time Blocks for i-th Requested Channel subfield, where i = 2, 3, … Nch and Nch is the total number of the requested channels.
 The definition of these subfields is the same as the corresponding subfields in Measurement Request field (Figure 9-184).

 9.4.2.22.15 Directional Channel Quality report